The Complete Guide to Acne Treatment: Causes, Remedies, and Prevention

 - Itchy, irritated skin

-Another disadvantage of benzoyl peroxide is that the solution needs to be continually used in order to keep experiencing the benefits.
+Another disadvantage of benzoyl peroxide is that the solution needs to be continually used to keep experiencing the benefits.
 Upon stoppage of the treatment, acne problems may return.
-BPO is often combined with other acne-fighting ingredients within one product, in order to reap the benefits of each active ingredient.
+BPO is often combined with other acne-fighting ingredients within one product, to reap the benefits of each active ingredient.

 How to Prevent and Treat Acne Naturally: At Home Remedies and Natural Treatments

 There is a large market of individuals who are concerned with using certain medications to treat their acne condition and prefer to attempt the natural route of treatment first.
 DIY acne remedies include some of the following natural cures: